-Chicago’s Bucktown is a young, fun neighborhood with great independent boutique shopping and fun restaurants.
+Chicago’s Bucktown is a young, fun neighborhood with great independent boutique shopping and the best restaurants.
 Don’t miss:

 Le Bouchon: A traditional French bistro with great ambiance and food.
 You will feel like you are in a small neighborhood restaurant in Paris.
 1958 N. Damen.
 They are also open for lunch which I prefer to avoid the crowds.